 Sheldon Solomon, author and legendary professor of psychology at Skidmore College, spent thirty-five years conducting experiments based on Becker’s ideas.
 This body of work culminated in what Solomon and his colleagues call Terror Management Theory and relies on proving a central thesis of Becker’s work: that it is through cultural worldviews and through self-esteem that humans ward off the terror of death.
 As Sheldon told me in an interview in 2015, “What Becker proposes is that human beings manage terror of death by subscribing to culturally constructed beliefs about the nature of reality that gives them a sense that they’re valuable people in a meaningful universe…And so for Becker, whether we’re aware of it or not, and most often we’re not, we are highly motivated to maintain confidence in the veracity of our cultural worldview and faith in the proposition that we’re valuable people, that is, that we have self esteem.
 And whenever either of those, what we call ‘twin pillars of terror management” –culture or self-esteem– is threatened, we respond in a variety of defensive ways in order to bolster our faith in our culture and ourselves.”
 Listen to the full interview here.

 Becker’s work relied on examining defense strategies for denial of personal death.
 We are now faced with the death of all.
 Therefore denial and defense of denial are accordingly amplified and dangerous.
-Our world is awash in specious conspiracy theories with millions of believers.
+Our world is awash in belief systems; everyone gets to pick their own.
 There is also now a desperate rise of religious fundamentalism, superstition, and new age magical thinking, as predicted in 1996 by astronomer Carl Sagan in his final book, The Demon Haunted World: Science as a Candle in the Dark.
 To an increasingly anxious species, cultural and religious belief systems offer the promise of eternal life.
 And people will literally fight to the death for them.